-- Pearl City Campus: Campus Security Office at x611 (on-campus telephone) or 808-455-0611 (off-campus telephone or cell phone); or in-person at the Campus Security Office, LA Building, Room 238. - Wai'anae Moku Center: Campus Security Office at x711 (on-campus telephone) or 808-454-4711 (off- campus telephone or cell phone); or in-person at the Campus Security Office, Room 102. - Honolulu Police Department (HPD): Members of the campus community may contact HPD separately or in conjunction with the Campus Security Officer to report criminal offenses by calling 911. - Campus Security Authorities (CSAs): Criminal offenses may also be reported by members of the campus community to officials who are designated as Campus Security Authorities (CSAs).
+- Pearl City Campus: Campus Security Office at x611 (on-campus telephone) or 808-455-0611 (off-campus telephone or cell phone); or in-person at the Campus Security Office, LA Building, Room 238. - Wai'anae Moku Center: Campus Security Office at x711 (on-campus telephone) or 808-454-4711 (off- campus telephone or cell phone); or in-person at the Campus Security Office, Room 102. - Wahiawā Value-Added Product Development Center: Campus Security Office at x811 (on-campus telephone) or 808-454-4811 (off-campus telephone or cell phone); or inperson at the Campus Security Office, Room PD 107. - Honolulu Police Department (HPD): Members of the campus community may contact HPD separately or in conjunction with the Campus Security Officer to report criminal offenses by calling 911. - Campus Security Authorities (CSAs): Criminal offenses may also be reported by members of the campus community to officials who are designated as Campus Security Authorities (CSAs).
 CSAs will assist with the notification procedures to proper security or law enforcement authorities as necessary.
 Incidents reported to CSAs will be included in the annual security report crime statistics.